-- 13. Open the alcohol lamp and pull out (using the handle) a little bit of wick. - 14.
-Click on the Record icon to start the measurement. - 15.
-Click on the Arrows icon in order to see the sensor's values during the measurement. - 16.
-You can click on the Zoom fit icon during the measurement to see better how the graph changes. - 17.
-To see the entire graph after one minute, use the mouse's scroll wheel. - 18.
+- 15. Open the alcohol lamp and pull out (using the handle) a little bit of wick. - 16.
+Click on the Run Experiment icon L to start the measurement. - 17.
 Make sure that there isn't any exposed ethanol near the working space.
-Very carefully light the alcohol lamp and adjust the flame so that it will be around 1 cm bellow the flask. - 19.
+Very carefully light the alcohol lamp and adjust the flame so that it will be around 1 cm bellow the flask. - 18.
 Turn off the alcohol lamp at the end of the measurement.
-If all the ethanol boils before the time is over, (only a little bit of food coloring with water should remain) stop the experiment. - 20.
-Click on the Zoom fit icon

-21. Your graph should be similar to the following:
+If all the ethanol boils before the time is over, (only a little bit of food coloring with water should remain) stop the experiment. - 19.
+Click on the Zoom Fit icon - 20.
+Your graph should be similar to the following:

-- 22. Click on the Export icon and then on the Save value table (.CSV) button to save your graph. - 23.
-Click on the icon to go back to the graph. - 24.
-After finishing the experiment loosen the cap before separating each part. - 25.
+- 21. Save your graph. - 22.
+After finishing the experiment loosen the cap before separating each part. - 23.
 The measurement starts at room temperature, after lighting the alcohol lamp, the probe is heated by the flame.

-After reaching 37°C there is a sharper rise in temperature, the ethanol heats up until the temperature reaches 78.5°C - the boiling point of ethanol, and remains constant throughout the boiling process.
+After reaching 37° C there is a sharper rise in temperature, the ethanol heats up until the temperature reaches 78.5 °C - the boiling point of ethanol, and remains constant throughout the boiling process.

-The reason that the temperature stays at 78.5°C is latent heat.
+The reason that the temperature stays at 78.5 °C is latent heat.
 Latent heat is the amount of energy absorbed or released by a substance during a change in its physical state without a change in temperature.
 The temperature was constant because heat was absorbed as latent heat of vaporization.